Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning

-We also conduct experiments on MASSIVE benchmark and report the performance results on all languages.

-\subsubsection{Intent Classification}
+\subsection{Intent Classification}

-\paragraph{Fine Tuning} Table~\ref{table:intent_ft_result} shows the performance of the fine-tuned XLM-R model on English intent classification samples.
+\paragraph{Fine Tuning} Table~\ref{table:intent_ft_result} shows the performance of the fine-tuned XLM-R model on English.
 Both of the intent classifiers achieve higher performance with more data.
 In few-shot experiments, the NLI-based classifier outperforms the vanilla classifier by a significant margin.
 The average performance on all 52 languages reaches 58.3\% accuracy with only 15 samples per intent.
 However, the vanilla classifier works better with the full data.

-\paragraph{Vanilla classifier} In Table~\ref{table:van_result}, we observe poor performance on few-shot settings for vanilla classifiers on intent tasks.
-However, significant gains are achieved with prompt tuning method (from 5.9\% to 24.9\% on 5-shots and from 28.7\% to 58.2\% on 15-shots).
+\paragraph{Vanilla Classifier} In Table~\ref{table:van_result}, we observe poor performance on few-shot settings for vanilla classifiers on intent tasks.
+However, significant gains are achieved with our method (from 5.9\% to 24.9\% on 5-shots and from 28.7\% to 58.2\% on 15-shots).
 We also observe that aligned prompts can further improve performance, with the best results obtained in few-shot settings.
-Additionally, the variances in task performance across all languages with aligned prompts are significantly smaller than those observed with fine-tuning and prompt tuning only.
-Although prompt tuning achieves higher accuracies on few-shot settings than fine-tuning, there is still a small gap, even with aligned prompts and full data training.
+Additionally, the variances in task performance across all languages with aligned prompts are significantly smaller than fine-tuning and prompt tuning only.
+Although prompt tuning achieves higher accuracy on few-shot settings than fine-tuning, there is still a small gap, even with aligned prompts and full data training.

-\paragraph{NLI-based classifier} An advantage of using nli-based classifiers is their ability to evaluate unseen intent labels if their descriptions are known.
+\paragraph{NLI-based Classifier} An advantage of using NLI-based classifiers is their ability to evaluate unseen intent labels if their descriptions are known.
 Additionally, we demonstrate strong performance on the SGD dataset.
 In Table~\ref{table:nli_result}, we present the results of fine-tuning with prompt tuning and aligned prompts for the MASSIVE dataset.
 With aligned prompts, we achieve strong accuracy results of 59.8\% on 5-shots and 67.7\% on 15-shots.
 Moreover, the English result on 15-shots with aligned prompts is comparable to the result obtained from full data training.
 These findings suggest that NLI-based classifiers with aligned prompts can efficiently learn with few samples.
-Additionally, aligned prompts consistently outperform other methods in this setting, indicating strong modeling ability and cross-lingual transfer ability.
+Aligned prompts consistently outperform other methods in this setting, indicating strong modeling ability and cross-lingual transfer ability.